-Now that we've settled into First Tennessee Park, the site of the original home of Sulphur Dell with its rich baseball history, we have chosen to rebrand in order to create a more classic baseball look that better reflects our baseball roots and expands from our previous Broadway-centric marks to embrace Nashville in its entirety.
+Now that we've settled into First Horizon Park, the site of the original home of Sulphur Dell with its rich baseball history, we have chosen to rebrand in order to create a more classic baseball look that better reflects our baseball roots and expands from our previous Broadway-centric marks to embrace Nashville in its entirety.

 Many elements pull together the Sounds primary logo and each are uniquely important to help visualize the brand story.
 The outer circle represents "the who": the fans and community; while the inner circle depicts "the what" with a simple and sophisticated baseball, a sport Nashville is said to have had organized as early as the Civil War.